 - Apple Watch v Samsung Gear S2: Cupertino and Korea showdownTech goliaths go head-to-head, battling it out for your wrist space

-- Best smartwatch 2017: Apple, Samsung, Android Wear and moreOur all-new guide to the best smartwatches currently on sale
+- Best smartwatch 2017: Apple, Android Wear, Samsung and moreA comprehensive look at the top smartwatches currently on sale

 Notifications are there, messages are there, call logs, third party apps… You can't get lost.
 One niggle is that images, say from WhatsApp, don't display on the watch but this can be excused for the time being.
 Tizen performs well too with no lag between transitions – the only thing that keeps you waiting is animations when apps open.
 Unlike Android Wear, the music player controls work without fail every time.
 With alerts, the vibration is quite subtle – not refined subtle like Apple's Taptic Engine but more in a you-might-miss-it kind of way.
 You can set the Gear S2 to long vibrate and there are levels to choose from but even 'strong' isn't that strong.

 Our only criticism is that it would be great to be able to customise the aesthetic of the whole UI – it looks a little clownish and in particular will probably look a little odd on the Classic.
 Apple's watchOS 2 is colourful but looks more suited to a stylish accessory and watches such as the Olio Model One are offering bespoke watch faces and UIs custom to each finish.